ARION

 As a measure of safety, Arion launched several more landing rovers from his cargo bays and guided them down from orbit, riding behind robust heat shields.
 In addition to targets on the continent, he had also launched two to each of the north and south polar regions, as well as to other landmasses.
 His goal was to scan and observe Belle, collecting as much information as possible on the biosphere that BR549 could never have done with its antiquated equipment.
 The numerous rovers they had brought would be making detailed analysis of the planet from ground level while squadrons of drones could look over the world from higher elevations.

 After near constant activity over the days since their arrival, most of the cargo bays had been emptied of its materiel, and once the last of it had been transferred to the surface camp, the shuttles would remain on site, to be used primarily as aerial transportation.
-Only then would the environmental and life support systems of Arion-1 be shut down completely, so the onboard SI could use its resources to monitor the planet below for new discoveries of a new world.
+Only then would the environmental and life support systems of Arion-1 be shut down completely, so the onboard SI could use its resources to monitor the planet below for new discoveries of a new world, as well as keep tabs on the heavens above it.

 “According to analysis performed by my lander rovers in this crater and within the three others on this continent, these impacts were all made approximately twenty years ago.
 I cannot be specific to the exact time of impact, but it would be my conjecture that each were made within moments of one another.
 It seems that our original supposition may have been correct.
 Analyses have confirmed that each impact site contains the same elements as the others, so the conjecture is that it was a larger object that broke apart into separate meteorites during atmospheric entry.”